Make spelling practice easier for your child. Find out how you can teach the spellings of complex words in a systematic and effective way.

 At this point, it might be useful to give some examples where a different letter changes its normal sound, such as the letter ‘y’ in daddy and happy.
 In these words, and many others that end in a ‘y’, it sounds like ‘ee’.

-In our own reading programmes, we first look at groups of tricky words with common patterns in their spellings or pronunciations and then focus on the ones that occur most often in print.
+We think it’s best to look at groups of tricky words with common patterns in their spellings or pronunciations rather than just focussing on the ones that occur most often in print.

-For example, your child should be made aware of all the different sounds for the letter ‘y’…
+For example, children should be made aware of all the different sounds for the letter ‘y’…

 This has several pronunciations that are different from its sound in regular words like yes and yellow.